ruizmarlon/armory-spin/README.md

 Result/issues:
 Can access main page at http://my-redacted-ingress-lb
   - Clicking on `Projects` shows loading but never loads.
   - Clicking on `Aplications` shows error message "Error fetching applications.
 Check that your gate endpoint is accessible.
-Further information on troubleshooting this error is available here."
+Further information on troubleshooting this error is available [here](https://spinnaker.io/setup/quickstart/faq/)."
+The link takes me to a haylard link but I am using spinnaker operator,
   - Going to url http://my-redacted-ingress-lb/api/v1/health results in
 ```
 <Map>